jojomondag/MarkdownToRender/README.md

 # MarkdownToRender

 A Markdown renderer that unifies features from popular npm packages into one seamless solution.
+It parses markdown content provided as a string or read from a file, identifies supported elements like code blocks, math equations, diagrams, and renders them into HTML.

 <div>
   <h3>🔍 <a href="https://jojomondag.github.io/MarkdownToRender/">See Features in Action!</a> 🔍</h3>